Approximate counting and NP search problems: Fixing lemma

 In our application in the proof of Theorem \ref{thm:cpls-not-in-ourclass}, we want to fix answers to the NP queries made in a $\P^\NP$ computation.
 Each query is (the negation of) a CNF, but now there are many of them, and they are made adaptively depending on earlier replies.
 So we cannot use the lemma from~\cite{RRR} directly.
 Instead we adapt the proof to show that given a low-depth decision tree labelled with CNFs, with high probability a random restriction fixes the truth values of all CNFs along some branch.
 This is the basic content of Lemma~\ref{lem:fix_tree} below.

-Our definitions are essentially as the same as in~\cite{RRR}, and so is one proof.
+Our definitions are essentially as the same as in~\cite{RRR}, and so is one of the proofs.
 We will repeat some definitions almost verbatim, but will only give high-level descriptions of some other definitions and of the unchanged proof details.

 We think of the bits of the oracle as propositional variables.
 So, for example, for each node $(i,x)$ there are $\log b$ variables $(f_i(x))_0, \dots, (f_i(x))_{\log b-1}$ expressing the value of $f_i(x)$.
 A total oracle is defined by a total assignment to all variables.
 We will be working with partial oracles, which we will also call \emph{partial assignments} or \emph{restrictions}.